Coro (footballer)

-Ferran Corominas Telechea (born 5 January 1983), known as Coro, is a Spanish former footballer who played as a forward.
+Ferran Corominas Telechea (born 5 January 1983), known as Coro, is a Spanish former professional footballer who played as a forward.

 He spent the majority of his professional career with Espanyol, appearing in 200 competitive games while scoring 24 goals and winning the 2006 Copa del Rey with the club.
 In 2017 he signed with Goa in the Indian Super League, winning several team and individual accolades and also being at one point the competition's all-time top-scorer.

 Coro won the 2002 European Under-19 Championship with Spain.

 Club career

 Espanyol

-Born in Vilobí d'Onyar, Girona, Catalonia, Coro was a product of RCD Espanyol's youth system.
+Born in Vilobí d'Onyar, Girona, Catalonia, Coro was a product of Espanyol's youth system.
 He made his first-team debut on 2 November 2003 in a 2–0 home loss to Real Zaragoza, but spent his first professional seasons with the reserve side in the Segunda División B.

-In the last matchday of 2005–06, on 13 May 2006, Coro scored a last-minute goal against Real Sociedad, with that 1–0 win saving Espanyol's La Liga status and Deportivo Alavés being relegated instead.
+In the last matchday of 2005–06, on 13 May 2006, Coro scored a last-minute goal against Real Sociedad, with that 1–0 win saving Espanyol's La Liga status and Alavés being relegated instead.
 He added another in the final of the Copa del Rey, in a 4–1 defeat of Zaragoza.

-Coro finished 2006–07 with four league goals in 30 games, adding five in 11 matches in the team's runner-up run in the UEFA Cup, including one apiece in both legs of the semi-final clash against SV Werder Bremen.
-In the following three years he totalled 75 league appearances with six goals, alternating the substitutes bench with the starting XI.
+Coro finished 2006–07 with four league goals in 30 games, adding five in 11 matches in the team's runner-up run in the UEFA Cup, including one apiece in both legs of the semi-final clash against Werder Bremen.
+In the following three years he totalled 75 league appearances with six goals, alternating between the substitutes bench and the starting XI.

 Girona and Elche

-In mid-January 2011, completely ostracised by manager – and former teammate at Espanyol – Mauricio Pochettino, Coro signed with fellow league club CA Osasuna on loan until the end of the campaign.
-He spent the following seasons competing in Segunda División, appearing and scoring regularly for Girona FC and Elche CF; he helped the latter return to the top flight in his first year, after an absence of 24 years.
+In mid-January 2011, completely ostracised by manager – and former teammate at Espanyol – Mauricio Pochettino, Coro signed with fellow top-division club Osasuna on loan until the end of the campaign.
+He spent the following seasons competing in the Segunda División, appearing and scoring regularly for Girona and Elche; he helped the latter return to the top flight in his first year, after an absence of 24 years.